ItzxDwi/ItzxDwi/README.md

 - 👋 Hi, I’m ItzxDwi
 - 👀 I’m interested in php
 - 🌱 I’m currently learning php
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my mc server
 - 📫 How to reach me subscribe to my channel

 <!---